Wales – 8 Days

-On this tour you stay in two different locations, firstly in the picturesque and unspoilt village of Beddgelert.
-Small and friendly, it boasts a full range of amenities.
+On this walking vacation, you stay in two different locations, firstly in the picturesque and unspoilt village of Beddgelert.

-The second part of your tour is in the pictures village of Aberdaron, renowned for its beauty, white washed houses, blue seas and rugged cliffs forming an amazing backdrop.
-A stream meanders through the heart of the village and an old stone hump backed bridge forms the medieval version of a traffic moderator.
+The second part of your walking tour is based in the quaint village of Aberdaron which is renowned for its beauty, whitewashed houses, blue seas and rugged cliffs.
+A stream meanders through the heart of the village and an old stone hump-backed bridge forms the medieval version of a traffic moderator.

 Tour Pricing & Dates